lecjlg/barc-docs/docs/source/userguide.rst

 Use this tool to create polygons on the displayed content.

-To add a point left click anywhere on the active content.
+To move the polygon

-To move a point tap and drag the exisiting point to a new location.
+Select the polygon tool and then drag the polygon to a new location.
+You can also move multiple polygons by holding shift.

-To delete a point tap to select a point and then select the backspace key.
+To delete a polygon

-To move or delete multiple points at once:

-Move selection
-Select point(s) with SHIFT+tap, then drag anywhere on the plot.
-Selecting and then dragging a specific point will move both.

-Delete selection
-Select point(s) with SHIFT+tap, then press BACKSPACE while the mouse is within the plot area.
+Select the polygon tool and then select the first point created, then press BACKSPACE.

 .. image:: /images/textadd.png